fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 TO0 Client finished for GUID <guid>
 ```

-**After the completion of TO0, RV Server having an entry in a table that associates the Device GUID with the Owner Address.
-During T01, the device collects this OwnerAddress from RV and uses this OwnerAddress to contact Owner for TO2 and completes onboarding.**
+**After the completion of TO0, RV Server will have an entry in a table that associates the Device GUID with the Owner Address.**

 !!!NOTE
         - [Keystore Management](#keystore-management) needs to be taken care, if PRI Rendezvous server and PRI Owner server is not running on the same machine.